-- Have three years of full-time social work agency experience acceptable to the School within the five years prior to admission to the School; - Have been supervised for a minimum of three years by a social worker who holds an M.S.W. degree from an accredited school of social work, or the student must have completed a minimum of 32 credits in our program with a minimum of 2 semesters in field placement and have 2 years of acceptable social work experience including supervision by a social worker who holds an M.S.W. from an accredited school of social work; and

-Received their bachelors' degree at least three years prior to requesting the Pathway II option.
+- Have three years of full-time social work agency experience acceptable to the School within the five years prior to admission to the School; - Have been supervised for a minimum of three years by a social worker who holds an M.S.W. degree from an accredited school of social work, or the student must have completed a minimum of 32 credits in our program with a minimum of 2 semesters in field placement and have 2 years of acceptable social work experience including supervision by a social worker who holds an M.S.W. from an accredited school of social work; and - Received their bachelors' degree at least three years prior to requesting this option.

-If the student's eligibility for Pathway II has been established, agency and student must submit supporting documents for final approval.
+If the student's eligibility for the employer-based field placement option has been established, agency and student must submit supporting documents for final approval.
 These documents must outline a 14-hour per week educationally sound experience with a M.S.W. field instructor who is licensed by New York State and is not the employment supervisor.

 The student spends 14 hours per week in an approved educationally delineated experience at tasks different from his/her normal work experience, and with a different supervisor.
 Agencies are expected to relieve students of their usual work responsibilities for 14 hours per week (i.e., 4 credits).
-Students are expected to follow the Pathway III (modified full time) course schedule.